Wilhelm Friedrich Ernst Bach

 Wilhelm Friedrich Ernst Bach, also known as William Bach (24 May 1759 – 25 December 1845) was the eldest son of Johann Christoph Friedrich Bach and the only grandson of Johann Sebastian Bach to gain fame as a composer.
-He was music director to Frederick William II of Prussia.
+He was music director to King Frederick William II of Prussia.
 He said, "Heredity can tend to run out of ideas."

-Ernst Bach received training in music from his uncle, Carl Philipp Emanuel Bach, and from another uncle in England, Johann Christian Bach.
-He was in London when Johann Christian Bach died there on New Year's Day, 1782.
-Ernst Bach remained in England until 1784 before returning via Holland to Germany.
-He held a few positions, namely those of Kapellmeister of Minden in 1786, and from 1788 to 1811 as Kapellmeister in Berlin with the blessing of King Friedrich Wilhelm II.
-Ernst Bach retired from his position after Prince Heinrich, the brother of the Prussian King Friedrich Wilhelm III granted him a pension.
+Ernst Bach received training in music from his uncle Carl Philipp Emanuel Bach, and from another uncle in England, Johann Christian Bach.
+He was in London when Johann Christian died there on 1 January 1782.
+Ernst Bach remained in England until 1784, when he returned to Germany via Holland.
+He was Kapellmeister of Minden in 1786, and Kapellmeister in Berlin from 1788 to 1811, with Friedrich Wilhelm's blessing.
+He retired after Prince Heinrich, the brother of King Friedrich Wilhelm III, granted him a pension.

 At the unveiling of the Bach Monument in Leipzig on 23 April 1843, Ernst Bach met Robert Schumann.
-Schumann later described Ernst Bach as "a very agile old gentleman of 84 years with snow-white hair and expressive features."
+Schumann later described Ernst Bach as "a very agile old gentleman of 84 years with snow-white hair and expressive features".

 One of Ernst Bach's most remarkable compositions was Dreyblatt, a concerto for piano involving six hands.
-He wrote it in such a way in that it was to be performed with one large male in the middle with a petite female on either side of him.
-Ernst Bach indicated that the man was to stretch his arms around the ladies to play the outside parts, while the ladies performed the middle parts.
+It is to be performed by a man with a petite woman on either side of him.
+Ernst Bach indicated that the man is to stretch his arms around the women to play the outer parts while the women play the middle parts.

-He is buried at the Friedhof II der Sophiengemeinde Berlin.
-Ernst Bach married twice.
+Ernst Bach is buried at the Friedhof II der Sophiengemeinde Berlin.
+He married twice.
 His only son (by his second wife) died in infancy.
-The first born of his three daughters, Caroline Augusta Wilhelmine, lived the longest.
-She died in 1871 – the very last of the Bachs.
+The eldest of his three daughters, Caroline Augusta Wilhelmine, lived the longest.
+She died in 1871—the very last of the Bachs.